Gender Diversity & Resilience

 - Medical Care

-- Gender affirming primary care
+- Gender affirming primary care for individuals of all ages

 - Testing and treatment for sexually transmitted infections